Vaillant Arotherm Heat Pump Review: R290, COP, Price, UK Guide

 - R290 refrigerant — lowest environmental impact, most future-proof

-- 75°C maximum flow temperature — works with existing radiators in older homes
+- 75°C max flow temperature — works with existing radiators in older homes

 - Massive UK installer network from boiler heritage